-We were thrilled this month to receive a Parks and Leisure Australia NSW/ACT Award of Excellence, as well as a Kidsafe National Playspace Design Award, for the Outdoor Recreation Area at Kelso Community Hub.
+We were thrilled in 2020 to receive a Parks and Leisure Australia NSW/ACT Award of Excellence, as well as a Kidsafe National Playspace Design Award, for the Outdoor Recreation Area at Kelso Community Hub.
 This was an exciting and rewarding project for us, so we thought we’d take you through a bit of the background of this (now award-winning) play space!

 The Outdoor Recreation Area at the Kelso Community Hub provides a venue where the local community safely and regularly interact, creating networks of relationships through play.
 Unique features include tree-trunk timber swings, repurposed industrial concrete culverts, polished concrete slides, large sandstone blocks and exclusive custom-made furniture.

 The playspace was designed to cater to specific requests from the local community as a result of in-depth consultation.
 The consultation provided insight into the current use of the Hub, as well as needs and wishes for the proposed playspace.
 Requests from consultation were built into the playspace, including specific equipment choices (hang out space, swings, hammock, monkey bars), amenities (picnic tables, shade, gathering space, accessibility for walkers and wheelchairs), and Indigenous cultural elements (yarning circles, natural materials).